 Elephant Christmas Cards

-Weighing up to eight tonnes the largest land mammal on earth, the African elephant, is endangered along with the slightly smaller Asian elephant.
-Numbers are dwindling at alarming rates on both continents due to habitat loss and persistent poaching (http://wwf.panda.org/knowledge_hub/endangered_species/elephants/).
-Elephants need vast amounts of land to survive so they can roam in herds consuming water and great quantities of plant food every day.
-As a result, they place big demands on the environment and come into conflict with people in competition for resources.
+Elephants need vast amounts of land to survive so they can roam in herds consuming water and significant quantities of plant food every day (https://www.wwf.org.uk/learn/wildlife/asian-elephants).
+As a result, they place huge demands on the environment and come into conflict with people in competition for resources (https://savetheelephanttusks.weebly.com/about.html).
 But, elephants need our help to continue to survive in the future.

-Please check out our store to view our jolly Christmas cards https://www.doodleswithmydaughter.co.uk/shop
+Please check out my store to view our jolly Christmas cards https://www.doodleswithmydaughter.co.uk/shop.